 QUESTION ANSWER 1.
 What is this Project and how did it come about?
 The need for a new Senior Center was identified by engaged residents who saw that the current facility no longer provides adequate space or amenities for Sherman's growing senior population.
 An informal group formed to research the issue, collect requirements, and explore potential locations.
-In May 2023, the Sherman Senior Community Building Committee ("Committee") was formally established to carry the project forward.
+In May 2023, the Sherman Senior Building Committee ("Committee") was formally established to carry the project forward.
 The new Center is envisioned as more than a replacement for the existing Senior Center: it will serve as a hub for community activities, meetings, and programs, benefiting residents of all ages.
 2. How is the Project The Committee manages the project: managed?
 Leadership: Chairperson, Karen Cardillo and Vice Chair, Carol Sperling Members: Frank Barta, Tim Beatty, JodiAnn Eure, Laura Jagodzinski; Joan Laucius, Don Lowe, and Dave Seegers Their mission is to thoughtfully plan, design, and oversee the development of a welcoming, accessible, and sustainable facility that meets the evolving needs of our senior population and general community.
 We are committed to creating a vibrant community space that fosters social connection, wellness, lifelong learning, and inclusive engagement for our valued community members and our seniors for generations to come.
 The Committee can be reached via email SSCCBC39@gmail.com The Committee engaged professional firms, whose representatives participate in meetings: Architect: Maura Newell Juan AIA, Managing Principal Architect, Seventy2 Architects Construction Manager: Charlie Van Zanten, Executive Vice President, Hawley Construction Company

-3. Why is it called the Sherman Senior Community Center?
-We are building this structure to replace our inadequate Senior Center.
-The new building will serve as a hub for community activities and meetings, benefiting a wide range of ages and organizations in Sherman.
-For example, program/event space for Scouts, Park and Rec, etc. It will provide expanded capacity and more opportunities for community engagement, enrichment and intergenerational involvement.
+3. What is the name of the proposed building?
+We are building this facility to replace our inadequate Senior Center and serve as a hub for community activities and meetings, benefiting a wide range of ages and organizations in Sherman such as Scouts, Parks and Rec, Sherman Ensemble.
+It will provide expanded capacity and more opportunities for community engagement, enrichment and intergenerational involvement.
+It is The Sherman Senior Center; naming it otherwise could imply features beyond the project's scope and budget.
 4. What is the mission of the Senior Center?
 The Senior Center is housed in the historic old Town Hall.
 The mission of the Senior Center is to improve quality of life for adults age 55 and older and disabled adults by providing a variety of programs, activities and trips for recreation, education, and health and wellness.
-Click here to access the Senior Center Page The FY23/24 Senior Center Annual Report can be viewed on the Senior Community Center Webpage .
+Click here to access the Senior Center Page The FY23/24 Senior Center Annual Report can be viewed on the Senior Center Webpage .
 Click here to link directly to the document.
-Center staffed?
-2 van drivers share 30 hours per 2 activity assistants share 22 hou Volunteers provide clerical help, Coordinator, Suzette Berger, 30 hours per week 2 van drivers share 30 hours per week 2 activity assistants share 22 hours per week Volunteers provide clerical help, office assistance, run activities and many programs are only possible through volunteers.
+5. How is the Senior Center staffed?
+Coordinator, Suzette Berger, 30 hours per week 2 van drivers share 25 hours per week 2 activity assistants share 22 hours per week Volunteers provide clerical help, office assistance, run activities and many programs are only possible through volunteers.